wintangz/wintangz/README.md

-### Hi there 👋, I'm Wintang, a coder😉
+### Hi there 👋, I'm Win. 😉

-- 🌱 I’m currently learning Software Engineer at FPT University
+- 🌱 I’m currently learning Software Engineer at FPT University.

 - 📫 How to reach me **wintang2003@icloud.com**